OPS-E2E-PPE/VBA-Docs/access/Concepts/Criteria-Expressions/sort-records-in-case-sensitiveascii-order.md

 The preceding user-defined function, StrToHex, can be called from a query.
 When you pass the name of the sort field to this function, it will sort the field values in case-sensitive order.
 The following steps illustrate how to use the function.

-1. Create a query from which you will call this function.
+1. Create a query from which you'll call this function.

 2. In the **Show Table** dialog box, select the table that you want to sort, and then select **Add**.